Harin3Bone/java-fundamental/2-Variable/README.md

 > **Note**
 >
 > The **Number Types** in Java are use `int` by default.
 Then we recommended to always use `int` unless you've got a reason for not to do that

+___
+## Summary
+1. Number Types in Java use `int` by default.
+2. Recommended to always use `int` unless you've got a reason for not to do that.
+3. Number Types with floating point in Java use `double` by default.
+4. Recommended to use `double` for most calculations When you have to use precision of a floating point.
+5. Not recommended to use casting in `float` and `double`
+6. For an advance calculation recommended to use class `BigDecimal`